apostoiis/agis.io/_posts/2013-10-12-dabbling-in-erlang-a-minimal-introduction.markdown

 It's been a while but in the [last post](http://agis.kontext.gr/2013/05/19/dabbling-in-erlang-hello-function.html) we had a short introduction into functional programming in general.
 Let's actually dive into the basic concepts of the language.

 ## Single assignment & pattern matching
-Erlang has single assignment, which means that variables do not really *vary*.
-If you state that `X` is `5`, then it will always be `5`:
+In Erlang we should think variables in a mathematical sense of the term, which means that *once you've bound a variable, you cannot change its value* .
+If you state that `X` is `5`, then it will always be `5` (a variable is called *bound* if already contains a value, *unbound* otherwise):

 {% highlight erlang %}
 Eshell V5.10.1  (abort with ^G)